 Residence Hall Community Governments also plan programs for students.
 Residents are encouraged to become involved in creating and presenting programs of their own.

 Can I paint my room?Answer: No, Residence Halls rooms cannot be painted.

 Can I have a vehicle on campus?Answer: Yes, even freshmen!
 There are on-campus areas designated for student parking.
 Students are required to pay a registration and a parking fee in order to park on campus.
 This may be paid on your semester invoice.
 A hang-tag is issued at the University Police Office upon presentation of your vehicle registration.

 Do I need Renters Insurance?Answer: Yes, you do.
 The college does not take responsibility for losses suffered on campus because of fire, theft, water damage or other cause.
-It is therefore, advisable that all students who reside on campus, check the extent of their current home insurance or seek coverage through a special policy.
+It is therefore, advisable that all students who reside on campus check the extent of their current home insurance or seek coverage through a special policy.
 The risk of having personal property in a college residence hall is borne entirely by the student and not the college or university.

 Can I store items on-campus?

 Answer: Storage rooms are located in eight residence halls.
-Students may store up to three items, and must tag any item stored with date, name and home address.
+Students may store up to 3 items, and must tag any item stored with date, name and home address.
 Items unclaimed after one year will be discarded at the discretion of the college.
-The College will also designate a room for the storage of clean refrigerators over the summer.
+The college will also designate a room for the storage of clean refrigerators over the summer.
 Once the area is full, students will need to find another place for their refrigerators.